Steve Valentine

-Stephen John Valentine (born 26 October 1966) is a British-American actor and magician.
+Stephen John Valentine (born 26 October 1966) is a British actor and magician.
 He is known for his roles as Nigel Townsend on NBC's crime drama series Crossing Jordan, the voice of Harry Flynn in the video game Uncharted 2: Among Thieves, and the voice of Alistair in the Dragon Age video game franchise.
 He portrayed Dracula in Monster High: The Movie and its sequel Monster High 2.

 Career

 Valentine started his career as a magician; on the audio commentary for Spider-Man 3, actress Bryce Dallas Howard revealed that he performed magic at her seventh birthday party.
 Some of Valentine's characters have also been magicians.

 He has been seen in films such as Mars Attacks!, Teen Beach Movie, and Avalon High.
 He was a main cast member on Crossing Jordan and has guest starred on such shows as House, Monk, Just Shoot Me, Will & Grace, Dharma & Greg, Psych, and Charmed.
 Valentine hosted Syfy's reality show Estate of Panic.
 He voiced Alistair in the Dragon Age: Origins video game franchise and Harry Flynn in the video game Uncharted 2: Among Thieves.

 He starred as Derek Jupiter in the Disney XD sitcom I'm in the Band.